Arris to buy British set-top box maker Pace in $2.1 billion deal

-Network gear maker Arris Group Inc said it would buy British set-top box maker Pace Plc in a $2.1 billion (1.40 billion pound) cash-and-stock deal to expand its operations outside North America.
+Network gear maker Arris Group Inc said it would buy British set-top box maker Pace Plc in a $2.1 billion cash-and-stock deal to expand its operations outside North America.

 The deal, which involves the creation of a new company that will be incorporated in the UK, will help Arris reduce corporate taxes.